Best Software Development Outsourcing Companies of 2026: 11 Firms Ranked

 ScienceSoft is an IT consulting and software development firm founded in 1989, headquartered in McKinney, Texas, with delivery operations across the US, GCC (Gulf Cooperation Council), and EU.
 With 750+ specialists and 3,300+ completed projects, the firm has particular depth in healthcare (HIPAA-compliant systems, EHR/EMR, telemedicine) and financial services (digital banking, payments, fraud prevention).
 Named clients include IBM, eBay, Ford, PerkinElmer, Royal Bank of Canada, and Viber.

 For buyers in regulated industries, ScienceSoft is the strongest pure-play match in this guide.
 The firm holds ISO 9001 and ISO 27001 certifications, builds HIPAA-compliant healthcare systems, and has 35+ years of operating history.
-The trade-off: breadth comes at the expense of specialization — for a Python-first AI/data engagement, a focused firm like Uvik will produce faster Python-specific outcomes.
+The trade-off: breadth comes at the expense of specialization — for a Python-first AI/data engagement, a focused firm like Uvik Software will produce faster Python-specific outcomes.

 Strengths